 How the Story Impacted Me Back Then

 Once again, I wasn’t prepared for just how good this story actually was, nor for the lessons of love and loss it would provide.
-These books also, interestingly enough, even had useful tidbits of information that previously eluded me, such as various grooming tips as characters here and there prepare for daily life and also dates and romance.
-I have never been particularly close to my own dad, for various reasons, and there were only so many specific male grooming tips my mom knew about, let alone could impart upon me.
+These books also, interestingly enough, even had useful tidbits of information that previously eluded me, such as various grooming tips as characters here and there prepare for various situations.
+I have never been particularly close to my own father, for various reasons, and there were only so many specific male grooming tips my mom knew about, let alone could impart upon me.

 Aldridge aka AJ is our protagonist and he is involved in a secret long-term relationship with Dray, a pro basketball player.
-They met and fell in love in college and secretly had been together ever since.
-Dray comes from a religious and conservative family who would not understand their son being involved with a man, and so Dray asks AJ to help maintain their secret.
+They met and fell in love in college and had secretly been together ever since.
+Dray comes from a religious and conservative family who would not understand their son being involved with a man, and so Dray asks AJ to help keep their love a secret.
 Dray, having gone pro and being a star player, has become very wealthy and the couple live a very lavish lifestyle.
-They live in very nice places, AJ of course having to have places of his own.
+They live in very nice places, AJ of course having to have places of his own in order to maintain the secret.
 AJ also moves to each city Dray plays at so that they can maintain their relationship.
 As questions arise of Dray’s love life, he decides he must pursue a woman for appearances.
 He meets and later marries a woman named Judi, whom he talks up to AJ.
 AJ is understandably not thrilled with this development, but he agrees to go along with it because he knew Dray was closeted and didn’t want to disappoint his family, particularly his father with whom he is incredibly close.

 Revisiting the Story in 2021